tillitis/dev-tillitis/hugo/content/hw/_index.md

 See `proto.c` in tkey-libs.

-*Note well*: From [Insert Castor product ID] the TKey requires that device apps use the USB Controller Protocol for origin/destination of all data from/to the client.
+*Note well*: From [Insert Castor product ID] the TKey requires that device apps use the USB Controller Protocol for setting mode of all data from/to the client.
 For details, see [USB Controller Protocol](/protocol/#usb-controller-protocol).

 ## True Random Number Generator (TRNG)